bugcrowd/templates/submissions/description/cryptographic_weakness/insufficient_verification_of_data_authenticity/cryptographic_signature/template.md

 ## Overview of the Vulnerability

 Cryptography is used to ensure secure storage and transmission of data.
 However, there are a number of best practices that must be followed to ensure the cryptography in use remains secure and does not result in the exposure of sensitive data.
-It was identified that the application fails to very the cryptographic signature.
+It was identified that the application fails to verify the cryptographic signature.
 Ths can allow an attacker to break the confidentiality and integrity of requests sent to and from the endpoint.

 ## Business Impact